 According to the Federal law of Russian Federation “About personal data” every applicant has to sign “Personal data processing consent”.
-Please note that if another person submits for the applicant, the applicant has to sign this document in advance or to sign a power of attorney on a person submitting documents.
-The power of attorney can be notarized or handwritten.
-For a minor (all children under 18) a lawful representative (parents, tutors, etc.) should sign this document.
+For a minor (all children under 14) a lawful representative (parents, tutors, etc.) should sign this document.

 To Download a Form: